Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

   which led to both myself and a test user submitting multiple times by mistake.
 To overcome this, the innerHTML of the Contact page heading and sub-heading now change upon the user clicking the 'submit' button to inform them whether or not the submission has been successful.

-## Notes

-- Due to the literary typeface style used to begin most pages, with the first few words large in Amatic SC and the following text smaller and in Lato, these sections cannot begin with headings, given that headings necessitate the text following moving to a new line.
-As such, the HTML validator shows a warning for sections without headings for each relevant page.
-I checked this with a course tutor and was informed it was not a issue of concern.
-- Similarly, some sections in the game.html page do not have headings becuase the innerHTML is only added later via JS functions in response to user events.
-Here, too, the validator shows warnings.

 ## How the site meets user needs